hackclub/athena-award/contributing/CONTRIBUTING.md

 # Contribute to Athena Award
+This is a monorepo containing the source code of the Athena Award project.
-Contributions are welcome to this repository!
+Contributions and bug reports are welcome - in fact, are encouraged! -  to this repository!
 Step one is to join the `#athena-award` channel on Slack.
 This can help you stay posted on major changes and also have you contribute to the project in collaboration with other people!

 Here's a couple of general things about the project that can help you get up and running quickly:
-## Site Contributions
-* The `/site/DEVELOPMENT_SETTINGS.ts` file can help to optimize your work.
-When using Developer Tools in your browser, toggling some of these settings can ease lag.

 ### Data and Other Contributions
-* Stages are added through the file [site/app/STAGE.ts](site/app/STAGE.ts)
+Stages are added through the file [site/app/STAGES.ts](/site/app/STAGES.ts)

 You can also create interactive components in the `components` directory.
 Import them the way you would any other React component and use however you'd like!

-## Slack Contributions
+## Site & Slack Contributions

-Note that while the following isn't strictly necessary to get the site up and running locally, a significant proportion of the site is gated behind various forms of authentication and will **not** work should you set this up incorrectly.
+Note that while the following isn't strictly necessary to get the site up and running locally, literally all of the site is gated behind various forms of authentication and will **not** work should you set this up incorrectly.

 In order to test Slack OAuth, you will need a public-facing `https` URL to enter as the redirect URL (Slack requires this!).
 You can use any of the following two methods to obtain one for development, or another that works for you.